Future development of Mecca aims to fit heritage

 On Tuesday, Crown Prince Nayef, whose ruling Al Saud family bases its legitimacy in part on its guardianship of Islam's holiest sites, said the development that had already taken place would "be little compared to what will happen."

-"We want to evolve Mecca, not change it," said Sami Angawi, founder of Hajj Research Center and an expert on Mecca.
+"We want to evolve Mecca, not change it," said Sami Angawi, founder of Hajj Research Centre and an expert on Mecca.

 Angawi, who is originally from Mecca, has not stepped into his city for the past two years because he is unhappy about the way that it is being transformed.